Cost of Replacing Floorboards

 Whilst many people often look at the possibility of hiring a professional to be just some additional expense, getting one does help you save more money in the process.
 When you hire experts, you can trust that they will get the job done more efficiently so, you won’t have to worry about redoing the work or needing fixes and repairs any time soon.

-When repairing but not replacing a broken floorboard, expect the total cost to be around £250.
+When replacing floorboards but not repairing them, expect the total cost to be around £250.
 Of that, £25 goes to the materials and the remaining £225 will pay for the tradesmen fees.